 My first book won’t be out before the application deadline, but I will have bound galleys.
 Can I apply?

 Yes.
-You are welcome to apply, or you can defer your application to the following year.
+Applicants with forthcoming books are welcome to apply, or can defer their application to the following year.

 When will I hear back?

-Applicants will be notified in early 2024 if their application has made it to the finalist stage.
-Shearing Fellows will be selected no later than April 2024.
+Applicants will be notified early in the new year if their application has made it to the finalist stage.
+Shearing Fellows will be selected no later than April.

 What are the fellowship dates?

-As of the 2024-25 Fellowship cycle, BMI will select two fellows for the same, nine-month term, which will last the length of the UNLV academic calendar (approximately late August 2024 through mid-May 2025).
+As of the 2025-26 Fellowship cycle, BMI will select two fellows for the same, nine-month term, which will last the length of the UNLV academic calendar (8/25/25 – 05/16/26).
+Fellows have access to their residential apartments a week prior to their official employment start date and a week after their end date.

 How much time am I expected to spend in Las Vegas?

 Fellows are expected to be in Las Vegas for the full term of their fellowships, but BMI expects they may have commitments to short-term travel during the fellowship.
-BMI also offers little to no programming during UNLV’s winter break, which is generally from mid-December through early January.
+BMI also offers little to no programming during winter break.

 Does the fellowship include housing?